jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ##### Benchmark: 60 mins

 {{% note %}}
-On CircleCI, 50% of workflows recovered in 64 minutes or less, very nearly equal to our benchmark of 60 minutes.
-This was a significant improvement from our previous two reports, which showed median times that were 10 minutes longer, and the most notable change among any of the four metrics in this report's data.
-The top 25% recovered in 15 minutes or less, and the top 5% recovered in under 5 minutes.
+The data set shows 50% recovery in 64min or less, down from almost 10min longer.
+The top 25% recovered in 15 min or less, and the top 5% in under 5.
 {{% /note %}}

 ---